-- (1) Purpose.
-Standards for controlling lighting and glare are set forth to reduce the annoyance and inconvenience to property owners and traffic hazards to motorists.
-These standards are intended to allow reasonable enjoyment of adjacent and nearby property by their owners and occupants while requiring adequate levels of lighting of parking areas. - (2) Nonresidential site lighting and glare standards. - (a) All uses shall be constructed and operated so as not to produces obnoxious and intense glare or direct illumination across the bounding property line from a visible source of illumination or reflective surface of such intensity as to create a nuisance or detract from the use or enjoyment of adjacent property.
+- 1 This is the preferred light source to minimize undesirable light into the night sky affecting astronomical observations. - 2 Metal halide lamps shall be in enclosed luminaries. - Outdoor advertising signs of the type constructed of translucent materials and wholly illuminated from within do not require shielding. - 4 Warm white and natural lamps are preferred to minimize detrimental effects. - For the purposes of this division, a quartz lamp shall not be considered an incandescent light source. - 6 Recommended for existing fixtures. - (c) All uses shall be constructed and operated so as not to produces obnoxious and intense glare or direct illumination across the bounding property line from a visible source of illumination or reflective surface of such intensity as to create a nuisance or detract from the use or enjoyment of adjacent property.
 The allowable maximum intensity measured at the property line of a residential use in a residential district shall be 0.25 foot candles.
 Each light pole shall be placed on the site a setback from all adjacent residential property equal to its height.
-All outside lights shall be made up of a light source so selected that the light beam is controlled and not directed across any bounding property line above a height of three feet, except that alternative lighting fixtures, conforming to all other regulations of this section, may be allowed through specific consideration of an alternative fixture type and its approval as part of a site plan, according to section XX-39, hereof.

-(b) All off-street parking areas for nonresidential uses in nonresidential districts which are used after dark shall be illuminated during the period beginning not later than one-half hour after sunset and continuing at least throughout the hours of business operation.
+All outside lights shall be made up of a light source so selected that the light beam is controlled and not directed across any bounding property line above a height of three feet, except that alternative lighting fixtures, conforming to all other regulations of this section, may be allowed through specific consideration of an alternative fixture type and its approval as part of a site plan, according to section -39, hereof. - (b) All off-street parking areas for nonresidential uses in nonresidential districts which are used after dark shall be illuminated during the period beginning not later than one-half hour after sunset and continuing at least throughout the hours of business operation.
 Lighting within uncovered parking areas shall meet the following minimum requirements and maximum limits.
 Limits for covered parking shall be as specified on an approved site plan.